This is information from the 2024 Physician Fee Schedule PROPOSED Rule

-During the initiating visit, the practitioner would assess and identify these SDoH needs that limit the practitioner’s ability to diagnose or treat the patient’s medical condition(s).
-The practitioner with establish an appropriate treatment plan which would specify how addressing the unmet needs would help accomplish the plan, and establish those services as incident to the billing practitioner’s service.
-The work of the CHI services would be done by a community health worker or other auxiliary personnel.
-The services would be billed by the practitioner who initiated the service.
+During the initiating visit, the practitioner assesses and identifies the SDoH needs that limit the practitioner’s ability to diagnose or treat the patient’s medical condition(s).
+The practitioner establishes an appropriate treatment plan that would specify how addressing the unmet needs would help with diagnosis and treatment.
+The work of the CHI service is done by a community health worker or other auxiliary personnel.
+The services are billed by the practitioner who initiated the service.
+These are incident-to-services, which means they may not be done in a facility outpatient setting and are billed by the physician/NPP.
+As described above, the physician/NPP submits an order, and facility-employed staff perform and document the services.
+In both locations, supervision is general.
+These are time-based services and may be performed monthly, if medically necessary.
+They involve direct contact with the patient.

 CMS notes that the phrase or term “problem addressed” in this section corresponds to the definition in the CPT book related to E/M services.